 2. They Can’t Stand To Be Away From You

 He begs you to stay home instead of having brunch with the girls, or she misses you so much when you’re with the guys.
 We’ll excuse the flag on the play with, “They are obsessed with me and can’t stand the idea of being away from me.
 They love me so much.”

 The truth is possessiveness arises from insecurities.
 It reflects the injured and degraded self-esteem of that person.
 Obsession is a perfume not a form of love.

 3. They Need A Drink Or Pill To Unwind

-Because drinking is socially acceptable, we dismiss this red flag with, “Everyone has their own way to relax.
+Because drinking is socially acceptable, we dismiss this toxic relationship clue with, “Everyone has their own way to relax.
 He or she binges on the weekend.”